 Often, as in English, a cake will simply be named “ingredient + torte/kuchen”, so a quick dictionary check should have you well informed.
 For example, a Zitronentorte is lemon (Zitrone) cake, a Bananenkuchen is banana (Banane) cake, and a Maronitorte is sweet chestnut (Maroni) cake.

-- Schnitte: um, cake.
-Used to refer to some cakes served as a tall rectangular slice or square.
+- Schnitte: um, cake (sorry).
+A term used to refer to some cakes served as a tall rectangular slice or square.
 Typically multilayered concoctions that include soft layers such as whipped cream.

-- Mehlspeisen: difficult to define, but essentially pastries that you might have for dessert or with a tea or coffee.
-So the term includes such things as apple strudel, Krapfen (doughnuts), and even a croissant, but also (of course) a Torte, Kuchen or Schnitte.
+- Mehlspeisen: difficult to define, but essentially a broad term for all sorts of cakes & pastries, particularly those you might have for dessert or with a tea or coffee.
+So the word includes apple strudel, Krapfen (doughnuts), and even a croissant, but also (of course) a Torte, Kuchen or Schnitte.

 - Nachspeise: the general term for dessert, pudding or afters, so covers a much wider variety of sins than mere cake or Mehlspeisen.